stebet/eveonline-third-party-documentation/docs/esi/index.md

 # ESI (EVE Swagger Interface)
 The ESI API is the official RESTful API for EVE third party development.
-It leverages [Swagger](https://swagger.io/) so that documentation about the API is always up to date and not dependant on documentation websites like this one.
-You can find all the endpoints and try them out at [https://esi.tech.ccp.is/latest/](https://esi.tech.ccp.is/latest/).
+It leverages [Swagger](https://swagger.io/) so that documentation about the API is always up to date and not dependent on documentation websites like this one.
+You can find all the endpoints and try them out at [https://esi.evetech.net/latest/](https://esi.evetech.net/latest/).

 ## Fundamentals
 ### Multi-tenant to the core